remkade/multisite-json-api/README.md

 --------------
 All of the enpoints require you to authenticate with an existing wordpress user.
 Currently all require the superadmin role, but that may change.

-Username and password are passed with the HTTP Headers `Username` and `Password` respectively.
+Username and password are passed with the HTTP Headers `User` and `Password` respectively.
 These are plain text so you need to be using SSL (which you are doing already right?).

 Create Site
 -----------
-- **URL:** /wp-content/multisite-json-api/endpoints/create-site.php
+- **URL:** /wp-content/plugins/multisite-json-api/endpoints/create-site.php
 - **Method:** POST
 - **Works with subdomains?:** yes
 - **Works with subdirectories?** yes